jonjamz/blaze-forms/docs/reference/api/FormBlocks.md

 {{/basicFormBlock}}
 ```

-Form Elements are put inside a Form Block as shown above.
+Form elements are put inside a form block as shown above.
 You can also put any HTML or template
-logic inside a Form Block, and it will work as expected.
+logic inside a form block, and it will work as expected.

 **Standalone Use** (Not Recommended)

-Form Blocks can technically be used standalone, with plain HTML elements like `<input>`, as
+Form blocks can technically be used standalone, with plain HTML elements like `<input>`, as
 long as they have `class="reactive-element"`.

-This works because the first argument in the Action Function, `els`, contains an array of
+This works because the first argument in the action function, `els`, contains an array of
-HTML elements inside the Form Block with the `.reactive-element` class.
+HTML elements inside the form block with the `.reactive-element` class.

 #### Highlights

-> A Form Block's *failed*, *success*, *invalid*, and *loading* states are mutually exclusive.
+> A form block's *failed*, *success*, *invalid*, and *loading* states are mutually exclusive.

-> When a Form Block's *success* state is `true`, setting its *changed* state to `true` will cause
+> When a form block's *success* state is `true`, setting its *changed* state to `true` will cause
 both its *success* and *submitted* states to become `false`.
 This makes it possible for users to
-edit and submit a given form many times in one session--just keep the editable Elements
+edit and submit a given form many times in one session--just keep the editable elements
 accessible in the UI after the first *success* (or provide a button that triggers the *changed* state).

-> ReactiveForms Elements inside a Form Block affect the form's validity.
+> Elements inside a form block affect the form's validity.
 They are reactively
-validated with *SimpleSchema* at the form-level, thanks to a shared schema context.
+validated with a form-level schema context as their values change.